-Side-impact car accidents—also referred to as T-bone accidents—are a dangerous type of collision when one vehicle hits the side of another.
+Side-impact car accidents—also referred to as T-bone accidents—are a dangerous type of collision that occurs when one vehicle hits the side of another.
 Unlike rear-end or head-on collisions, passengers have little protection from the vehicle door and window against the force of the crash.
 They can suffer debilitating injuries or death as a result.

 Major Causes of T-Bone Accidents